westmany/avestruz/README.md

-[Atenção] Até a data: Tue May 17 23:53:05 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Wed May 18 00:39:48 UTC 2022, nenhum avestruz dominou o mundo!